2x OLYMPIC FINALIST

 To fulfill her mission, KO founded a mentorship program for girls called Amara's Pride.
 KO created Amara's Pride to give young girls access to successful women they can relate to, so they can envision themselves succeeding as well.

-Today, KO competes professionally as a triple jumper and long jumper for Atlanta Track Club.
+Today, KO competes professionally as a triple jumper and long jumper and trains in Atlanta, GA.